SohanChy/SPV-for-C/README.md

 ----------

-Using SPV is as simple as downloading the [spv files](https://github.com/SohanChy/SPV-for-C/archive/master.zip), extracting the zip and then copying them to your project directory(where your main.c file is).
+Using SPV is as simple as downloading the [spv.h header file](https://raw.githubusercontent.com/SohanChy/SPV-for-C/master/spv.h), and then copying it to your project directory(where your main .c file is).

-Add them to your project and then
-Include by typing in the header:
+Then Include it by typing in the header:

     #include "spv.h"

 Then simply type in main() :

-    int size = 1;
+    int size = 1;  //create spv with size of 1
     SPV example;
-    SPVconstruct( size , &example);
+    SPVconstruct( size , &example); //allocate memory

 Thats it!
 Now you can use SPV as simply as: